 Efficient cache invalidation is an essential part of keeping your website fast.
 Purging too much cache using purge all may increase your website's load time while the cache rebuilds.
 If you find yourself purging all cache on more than a weekly basis, consider using surrogate keys for more targeted purging.

-Surrogate keys allow you to selectively purge related content.
+Surrogate keys are unique identifiers that you assign to groups of content for processing.
+They allow you to selectively purge related content.
 Using the

 Surrogate-Key header, you can tag a group of objects with a key term, a string of any characters you want, and then use that term to purge multiple pieces of content at once.
 This process can occur automatically within your application, making it easier to cache and purge content that changes rapidly and unpredictably.

 Understanding surrogate keys

 After you've signed up for Fastly and added one or more services, you can start examining how your origin server responds to requests.
 When your origin server responds to an HTTP request for content, it's because Fastly hasn't yet cached that content or the cache has expired.
 Your server's response to the request will resemble the example shown below.
 (Note that you can use the curl command to inspect any of your server's responses.)

 1 2 3 4 HTTP/1.1 200 OK Content-Type: text/html Connection: keep-alive ...

 To control how your content is served to users and cached by Fastly, you can add to or modify the headers that are included in your origin server's response.
 The

 Surrogate-Key header is one of the headers that you can add to the response.
 It allows you to "tag" an object, such as an image or a blog post, with one or more keys.
 When the object changes, you can reference the key in a purge request to remove the object from the cache.

 You can add space-delimited strings to the